Muffinz1/alx-system_engineering-devops/0x08-networking_basics_2/README.md

 #

-* all Bash scripts should be exactly
+* all Bash scripts should start with
 ```bash
 #!/usr/bin/env bash
 ```